 There are also two man-made waterfalls at Hickory Run State Park worth checking out.

-Chapel Falls on Hickory Run is located right across the street from the park office.
+Chapel Falls on Hickory Run is located right along Route 534.

 Stametz Dam Falls is a man-made spillway located along the super-popular Shades of Death Trail at Hickory Run State Park.

 Buttermilk Falls at Lehigh Gorge State Park